Creating Users «Prev Next»

 Granting CREATE SESSION Privileges

-If you have been following along in your database, and try to connect as the user that you just created, you will find that you cannot Even though you have created a user, that user will not be able to connect until you have granted the CREATE SESSION privilege.
+If you have been following along with your Oracle database and connecting as the user that you just created, you will find that you cannot.
+Even though you have created a user, that user will not be able to connect until you have granted the CREATE SESSION privilege.
 You can grant that privilege to the COIN_ADMIN user with the following command:

 GRANT CREATE SESSION TO COIN_ADMIN;